heriwr/heriwr.github.io/pages/core-rules/basic-rules.md

 A PC, NPC, or monster cannot have more than 3 Armor.
 PCs with an equipped shield may choose to Sunder their shield in place of taking damage, while wearing a helmet prevents the PC becoming Dazed.

 Additionally, armour protects the wearer from the effects of the Dismemberment table the first three times.
 On the third strike, the armour is lost and the wearer is susceptible.

+To wear armor in town means you intend to have a deadly fight, i.e. intend to commit murder.
+There should be consequences.
+Town guards are unarmoured unless actively under siege.

+Armour is worn when...

+Warriors/soldiers know that combat is likely and imminent.
+This may or may not include formal duels, depending on time and place.

+They are mustered as a formal military formation.
+Combat tournaments using weapons.

+Dedicated training periods in dedicated locations.

 ## Vision